rust-lang/edition-guide/src/rust-2021/prelude.md

 ## Migration

-As a part of the 2021 edition a migration lint, currently `future_prelude_collision`, has been added in order to aid in automatic migration of Rust 2018 codebases to Rust 2021.
+As a part of the 2021 edition a migration lint, `rust_2021_prelude_collisions`, has been added in order to aid in automatic migration of Rust 2018 codebases to Rust 2021.

 ### Implementation Reference